AdguardTeam/LegalDocs/adguard.com/data-processing-agreement.md

 Term and definitions

-- **"AdGuard"**: AdGuard Software Limited, a corporation duly incorporated under the laws of Cyprus, with a registration number 332952.
+- **"AdGuard"**: AdGuard Software Limited, a company duly incorporated under the laws of Cyprus, with a registration number 332952.
-- **"AdGuard Services" or "Services"**: The services are provided by AdGuard and specified on the website.
+- **"AdGuard Services" or "Services"**: The Services are provided by AdGuard and specified on the Website.
 - **"Agreement"**: Means this Data Processing Agreement and all Schedules.
 - **"Company"**: A customer of the AdGuard Services under the Service Agreement.
-- **"Company Personal Data"**: Means any Personal Data related to the Company or Company’s customers or employees Processed in connection with the Service Agreement.
+- **"Company Personal Data"**: Means any Personal Data related to the Company or the Company’s customers or employees processed in connection with the Service Agreement.
 - **"Contracted Processor"**: Means a Subprocessor.
 - **"Data Protection Laws"**: Means EU Data Protection Laws and, to the extent applicable, the data protection or privacy laws of any other country.
 - **"EEA"**: Means the European Economic Area.
 - **"EU Data Protection Laws"**: Means EU Directive 95/46/EC, as transposed into domestic legislation of each Member State and as amended, replaced, or superseded from time to time, including by the GDPR and laws implementing or supplementing the GDPR.
-- **"GDPR"**: Means EU General Data Protection Regulation 2016/679.
+- **"GDPR"**: Means the EU General Data Protection Regulation 2016/679.
-- **"Data Transfer"**: Means a transfer of Company Personal Data from Controller to the Processor or a Contracted Processor, or an onward transfer of Company Personal Data from the Processor to a Subprocessor, or between two establishments of a Subprocessor.
+- **"Data Transfer"**: Means a transfer of a Company's Personal Data from a Controller to a Processor or a Contracted Processor, or an onward transfer of Company Personal Data from a Processor to a Subprocessor, or between two establishments of a Subprocessor.
+- **"Service Agreement"**: Means an agreement between AdGuard and Customer which is regulated by separate written document under which AdGuard may grant to Company a non-exclusive, non-transferable right to access and use the AdGuard Services, in accordance with the terms and limitations set forth in that Service Agreement and the applicable Subscription Plan.
+Under that Service Agreement, the Company may have the right to distribute the AdGuard Services to the End Users.
+Therefore, in order to secure the personal data of End Users to whom the AdGuard Services may be distributed under the Service Agreement, the Company undertakes to follow the rules specified in the present Agreement (Data Processing Agreement).
-- **"Subprocessor"**: Means any person appointed by or on behalf of Processor to process Personal Data on behalf of Controller in connection with the Agreement.
+- **"Subprocessor"**: Means any person appointed by or on behalf of a Processor to process Personal Data on behalf of a Controller in connection with the Agreement.
 - **"Website"**: "https://adguard-dns.io/, https://adguard.com, https://adguard-vpn.com, or any other website related to the provision of AdGuard Services on behalf of AdGuard."

 The terms, "Commission", "Controller", "Data Subject", "Member State", "Personal Data", "Personal Data Breach", "Processing" and "Supervisory Authority" shall have the same meaning as in the GDPR or other applicable Data Protection Law, and their cognate terms shall be construed accordingly.